ucinereo/ETH-Cheatsheets/parallel_programming/parallel_programming_summary.md

 - No combining results
 - For arrays, this is so trivial some hardware has direct support

-So an symptotically optimal execution would be:
+So an asymptotically optimal execution would be:
 $$T_p = \mathcal{O}((T_1 / p) + T_\infty)$$
 > First term dominates for small $p$, second for large $p$.